Farrah Karapetian: Work

 Karapetian's cameraless photography is understood as experimental in the lineage of Henry Holmes Smith and Robert Heinecken, but discussed alongside artists such as Matthew Brandt and Chris McCaw as being part of a generation of artists "rematerializing photography."
-The consequence of this work is to unpack the changing mental and physical landscape of a digital era.
+The work does not resist the digital, but provides alternative routes through the changing mental and physical landscape of a digital era.
 "More like a metaphor than a record, Karapetian's work in photography "generates for viewers enough interference to disrupt and call attention to our era's deeply entrenched response of permitting the constant newsfeed of documentary to slide by us as political ephemera."
+It is included in textbooks such as Global Photography: A Critical History (Routledge 2020) and The Focal Press Companion to the Constructed Image in Contemporary Photography (Routledge 2019) as well as Photography is Magic!
+(Aperture Press 2015.)